r-Techsupport/rTS_Wiki/docs/factoids/bsod.md

 parent: Factoids
 has_children: false
 search_exclude: false
-last_modified_date: 2022-10-08
+last_modified_date: 2022-10-31
 ---

 # Obtaining BSOD Dumps

+## What is a BSOD Dump?

-Blue Screen of Death (BSOD) memory dumps allow us to further analyze a BSOD and potentially find the issue.
+Blue Screen of Death (BSOD) memory dumps contain information about your computer on the time when the BSOD took place.

+BSOD dumps allow us to further analyze a BSOD and potentially find the issue.

+## Finding the BSOD Dumps

 1. Navigate to your Windows directory by opening the Run dialog (Win+R) and typing `%WINDIR%`.
 You can also do this from any folder by clicking in the navigation bar.